-Then use a dual extruder 3D printer to 3D print the cubic marker in black and white in high-quality mode with a small layer height [1].
+Then use a dual extruder 3D printer to 3D print the cubic marker in black and white in high-quality mode with a small layer height [1][2].

 Talent removing printed marker from printer

+Added shot: 3D printer at the beginning of the printing process of the cubic marker (please move shot 5.2.2 before shot 5.2.1)

 To design a smartphone app in Unity engine that includes the 3D models, open Vuforia Developer and create an account [1-TXT].